delete-files-and-directories-linux

 Conclusion

-You should now have a good understanding on how to use the Linux rmdir and rm commands to delete a directory in Linux.
+You should now have a good understanding of how to use the Linux rmdir and rm commands to delete a directory in the Linux terminal.

-We have also seen how to delete multiple directories with a single command and how to delete directories using the find command (based on a search criteria).
+We have also seen how to delete multiple directories with a single command, learned some rm flags, and how to delete directories using the find command (based on search criteria).

 Let me know if you have any questions 🙂